Search

 Beer

 Beer is the most popular alcoholic drink in Cambodia, with each region serving different local brews.
 Prices vary from under a dollar to a few dollars depending on where you are and an evening drinking with new found friends is a popular activity amongst backpackers.
-Angkor Beer, named after the iconic temples is the most consumed beer in the country.
-Other beers include the Angkor Extra Stout, ABC Extra Stout, Black Panther and Cambodia Lager.
+Angkor Beer, named after the iconic temples, is the most consumed beer in the country.

 Fresh Coconut Juice